 We have supplier standards focusing on labor conditions, equity, human rights, and customer and staff safety that are written in every supplier contract.

-Julian Weselek, founder and CEO of Tourlane, is also a flagship supporter of “Leaders for Climate Action”.
-Leaders for Climate Action is an initiative from over 100 founders and managing directors of start-ups, corporations, and agencies.
-The aim is to introduce accurate CO2 pricing, expand renewable energy, and reduce company and personal emissions.
+Julian Weselek, founder and CEO of Tourlane, is a flagship supporter of the non-profit organization Leaders for Climate Action.
+This initiative from over 100 founders and managing directors is now over 3000 strong across 40+ countries and focused on collaboration, decarbonization, and advocacy.

 Tourlane is a signatory to the Future of Tourism organization's Guiding Principles for Tourism's New Future.
 These include the application of sustainability standards in travel design, collaborative destination management, and the guarantee that investments benefit local communities and that all tourism costs are also weighed in terms of local tax burdens, environmental and social impacts.

-When our CEO became a Flagship Supporter of Leaders for Climate Action in 2019, we were introduced to ClimatePartner and their Corporate Carbon Footprint calculation tool.
-We have been using ClimatePartner to calculate our carbon footprint every year since.
-We are excited to use the calculations to support our industry-leading Science Based Targets initiative.
+Back in 2019, Tourlane was introduced to ClimatePartner and their Corporate Carbon Footprint calculation tool.
+Tourlane has used this tool to calculate our carbon footprint every year since.
+These calculations are then used to support Tourlane’s industry-leading Science Based Targets initiative.